 We can of course do what Korach's generation wanted to but could not do.
-We can

-- and many do - simply 'go back to Egypt'.
+We can - and many do - simply 'go back to Egypt'.
 What do I mean by that?
 I mean we can - and many do - just walk out on the betrothal covenant.
-We can - and many do - simply give up the dream of Sinai.
 We can - and many do - cite 'irreconcilable differences'.
 And we can - and many do - instead of walking with the Holy One as the k'doshim He called us to be, just surrender to our society's values.
 We can accept even its sickest perversions as merely 'alternative lifestyles'.
 We can immerse ourselves in 'whatever gets us through the night'8.
-We can 'get by with a little help from our friends.9' After all, the Egypts of today definitely have their attractions.
+We can 'get by with a little help from our friends.
+After all, the Egypts of today definitely have their attractions.
 In them we can numb our consciences with leeks, onions, and flesh [there is an abundance available - just turn on your television, go watch a movie, or walk through your local shopping mall].